louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

     - Created type-safe store actions and state management
     - Added proper typing for API service methods

+14. **StorageLocation Synchronization Improvements**:
+    - Fixed issues with the `StammLagerorteTransformer` class to properly set fields required for the unique constraint (country, city_building, unit, compartment, shelf)
+    - Enhanced the transformer to handle numeric field conversions properly (for unit, compartment, shelf)
+    - Added logic to handle duplicate combinations by appending suffixes to location_code and unit fields
+    - Improved record validation by ensuring all required fields have at least empty string values
+    - Generated descriptive names from location components when name is not provided
+    - Successfully synchronized all 923 storage locations with proper field mapping
+    - Added field mapping documentation to clarify the relationship between legacy and new fields
+    - Fixed issues with field data types, ensuring proper string conversion for numeric fields

 ## Next Steps
 1. Implement Box and BoxSlot synchronization
    - Create BoxTransformer to handle box data